broadwayinc/skapi-js/README.md

 After you initialized the Skapi library, you can test your connection by pinging your request with the `mock()` method.

-Below is an example of how you can use the `mock()` method in both HTML forms and JavaScript code.
+Below is an example of how you can use the `mock()` method in HTML forms.

 ```html
 <!-- index.html -->